Definition: Extimacy - a Lacanian term disrupting the space between the personal and the social

 Home About Online Workshops and Courses Sessions Blog

-The Center for the Practice of Somatic Extimacy specializes in the integration of political theory and somatic education as everyday praxis, in the service of collaborative disruption of the violent mundanity of raced existence.
+The Center for the Practice of Political Extimacy (formerly the Center for the Practice of Somatic Extimacy) specializes in the integration of political theory and somatic education as everyday praxis, in the service of collaborative disruption of the violent mundanity of raced existence.
 It advocates mind-bending co-thinking and deepened, sensory awareness as equally essential for transformative, political engagement.

 Independent Scholar